nlsynth/karuta/docs/designandimpl.rst

 Simple and familiar syntax
 --------------------------

 Karuta adopts syntax similar to recently popular programming languages.
 For example, declaring a variable is like `var x int = 123`.
-It also allows multiple return values as other languages do.
+It also allows multiple return values from a function as other languages do.
 Karuta also takes some syntax from HDLs so bits can be sliced like `x[15:8]` and concatenated like `x :: y`.

 ---------